All teams are to complete and return a

 Borrowing of players:

-Borrowed players must be approved by league organisers and captain of the opposition can not be goalkeepers from other sides.
+Borrowed players must be approved by league organisers

-The Players’ Equipment.
+LAW 4 - The Players’ Equipment.

 A player must not use equipment or wear anything that is dangerous to himself or another player, including any kind of jewellery.
 Jewellery, which is potentially dangerous and cannot be easily removed, should be taped.
+This is the player’s responsibility to ensure that this is adhered to.

 The basic compulsory equipment of a player is: